aka-lem/aka-lem/README.md

 ### Hellooo!
 I'm Taylor!
-- Compsci student
+- BS in Computer Science
-- Python and java development
+- Python, Java, Javascript, C#
 - I also like journaling, crocheting, and games :)

 <!--